 Take a trip where you allow yourself to fully immerse in the local culture.
 Guess what?
 This doesn’t have to be far away!
 One of my favorite parts of traveling is experiencing the culture of other cities and countries.
 I love diving into the food, music, history, and entertainment of a place.
 The U.S. is so diverse, it’d be easy to have a weekend trip and feel like you experienced another culture.
 Think of Nashville compared to Miami, or South Dakota compared to San Diego.
 After all, that’s what makes America so great.
 I love asking locals for recommendations because I know I’ll get the most authentic experience by seeing a new place through the eyes of a local.

 Another cultural trip on my list is Cuba!
-I haven’t done much research to see how it survived the recent hurricanes, but I would love to experience the food, music, people, and architecture there.
+I would love to experience the food, music, people, and architecture there.

 Other great options include: Quebec City, Philadelphia, New Orleans, or San Francisco.